 AdventHealth recently launched one of the country’s newest mesothelioma programs, the Mesothelioma International Treatment program (MITp).
 Dr. DaSilva leads the program, which is one of the few hospital-run mesothelioma initiatives in Florida.

 Dr. Shanel Bhagwandin, a peritoneal mesothelioma specialist, works at Jupiter Medical Center.
 There’s also a program at Moffitt Cancer Center in Tampa.
 That’s about the extent.

 In just six months, Dr. DaSilva and his team have already treated eight mesothelioma patients.

 “To be able to build something that is beyond me, it’s a privilege,” Dr. DaSilva said.
 “It’s a great opportunity, and I feel honored.”

 If you or your loved one has mesothelioma and is interested in seeing Dr. DaSilva, we can help you contact the AdventHealth staff.
 Connecting with him could lead to a valuable second opinion about your diagnosis and may reveal life-saving treatment options.
-Email our patient advocate and registered nurse, Jenna Campagna, at email@example.com to learn more.
+Email our patient advocate and registered nurse, Karen Ritter, at firstname.lastname@example.org to learn more.